sheepla/fzpac/README.md

 sudo pacman -S sk
 ```

-If you want to use other fuzzy finder, see 'FZPAC_FINDER' section in Configuration.
+If you want to use other fuzzy finder, see **FZPAC_FINDER** section in Configuration.

 ### Optional